stovak/SwiftFFMpeg/XCFRAMEWORK_SETUP.md

 ### Subsequent Builds

-Once XCFrameworks are built, they're cached in `xcframework/`.
-You only need to rebuild if:
+Once XCFrameworks are available, they're cached in `xcframework/`.
+You only need to refresh them if:
 - You want to update FFmpeg version
+- A new release of `stovak/ffmpeg-framework` ships updated binaries
 - You need to support additional architectures
 - The build failed or is corrupted

-To force a rebuild:
+To force a refresh (download the newest bundle or rebuild from source):
 ```bash
 swift package plugin build-ffmpeg --force
 ```